 What makes this harder to ignore is that these are functions our bodies are constantly carrying out.
 The heart continues to beat.
 We have to blink and inhale/exhale every few seconds.

-We are constantly seeking out sights and sounds that fuel this OCD.
+We are constantly seeking out sights and sounds that fuel this theme of OCD.

 It is easy to feel like you are going insane.